 The first tornado that comes to mind that moved through a downtown area in Michigan was the Kalamazoo tornado of May 13, 1980.
 Last year, we had a tornado in Gaylord that went through the downtown area and just eight years ago, a tornado hit downtown Portland, Michigan.

 The twister touched down around 2:30 p.m. about two miles northwest of downtown Portland and traveled roughly six miles with a maximum width of between 50 and 100 yards.
-The tornado lifted about 10 minutes after it touched down.
+The tornado moved through downtown Portland and continued moving southeast, lifting about 10 minutes after it touched down.

 GOODWILL STORE COLLAPSES

-Jenni Reed and her two sons — Jackson, age 1, and Jay, 2 — had to be rescued by an off-duty fireman and the Portland police after they became trapped inside a Goodwill store that collapsed as the twister swept through.
+A mother and two young children were trapped for a short time in the Goodwill Store.
+Jenni Reed and her two sons had to be rescued by an off-duty fireman and the Portland police after they became trapped inside after the Goodwill store collapsed as the twister swept through.
 None of the three were hurt.

-Reed and her husband moved to Portland — his hometown — about a year ago from Oklahoma.
-She told 24 Hour News 8 after Monday’s ordeal that she had been shopping in the Goodwill for about an hour when she noticed the front door flapping back and forth.
+Reed and her husband moved to Portland — his hometown — from Oklahoma (where they get a lot more tornadoes than here in Michigan).
+She told News 8 that she had been shopping in the Goodwill for about an hour when she noticed the front door flapping back and forth.
 She said something to an employee, who came out of an office.